Published on Sunday 25 September 2016 06:26

 Cost of Ownership

 You probably don't need us to tell you that the third generation A3 is quicker, more economical and emits less carbon dioxide than its predecessor.
 Engine technology moves on apace, as do aerodynamics and the fact that it's lighter than before all adds up to a more efficient vehicle.
 How much more efficient?
-In the combined cycle test, it managed 68.9mpg - equivalent to CO2 emissions of just 106g/km.
-The old car was no slouch at 64.2mpg and 115g/km so we're talking incremental rather than radical improvements.
+In the combined cycle test, this 2.0 TDI 150PS variant managed 70.6mpg with a manual gearbox and 16-inch wheels - equivalent to CO2 emissions of just 105g/km.
+With the S tronic auto gearbox, the figures are 64.2mpg and 116g/km, while with quattro 4WD, you're looking at 58.9mpg and 125g/km in a manual variant.